TQBio/HyDML/README.md

 # Data

 We also uploaded differential methylation sites selected for each cancer data set and published the data for follow-up studies.

+# Demo demonstration

+You can download the "easy version" of HyDML from HyDML_demo.r and download the data from "Data" file;

+then you can implement the analysis of robust DML selection with R/RStudio.

+You also could use HyDML for other feature selection domains with robustness problems, just make sure the input is a formal 'dataframe' style.